snsnsns/snsnsns.github.io/_pages/formiddlebury.md

 ---

-**Now for the Middlebury College part:** I read the open position requirements carefully.
+###Now for the Middlebury College part
+I read the open position requirements carefully.
 Here are the essential functions of the role mentioned in the job posting.
 I respond with my experience in *italic*.

 * Supervise three teams—Graphic Design, Project Management, Printing and Mailing Services—with care and attention to their collaborations.
 *I have been acting as No. 2 at Voice Media Group/Dallas Observer since taking on role of art director in 2016.
 When I was a full-time employee, I supervised production and layout staff, hired, managed and directed photographers and illustrators, manage freelance designers.*